kelsiebesingeryeh/face-it/README.md

 </details>

 #### Error Message
-If there's a failure to load data from the API, an error message will display to let the user know there's been a problem.
+If there's a failure to load data from the API or if there's been a user-side error, an error message will display to let the user know there's been a problem.

 <details>
 <summary>Example of Mobile Experience</summary>